Introduction to curl

 Temporary and Permanent Redirects

-What does this mean that HTTP expects the user agent (browser/curl) should cache the redirected URI if it is a permanent redirect and from next time onwards user agent should directly go to the redirected URI.
+What does this mean is that HTTP expects the user agent (browser/curl) should cache the redirected URI if it is a permanent redirect, and from the next time onwards, the user agent should directly go to the redirected URI.

 If it is a temporary redirect, the user agent should not cache the redirected URI and keep trying the original URI in every subsequent request.